 Ritchie has spent a great deal of time watching Ashoona work.
 “Nothing seems to stand in her way when she is confronted with an eight-by-four-foot paper – she simply crawls up onto the paper," says the studio manager.
 “The placement of objects on the sheet is precise, and she contains the image within the borders when it suits her, other times, she runs the image off the page."

-Four pieces of Ashoona's work including Composition (Egg and Moon), 2009; Composition (Rainbow Baleen), 2018; Exercising After Work, Relaxing After Work, 2018; and Ashoona and John Noestheden's Untitled Collaboration, 2008, will feature in the RBC Lounge at the Masterpiece Art Fair in London this summer.
+Four pieces of Ashoona's work including Composition (Egg and Moon), 2009; Composition (Rainbow Baleen), 2018; Exercising After Work, Relaxing After Work, 2018; and Ashoona and John Noestheden's Untitled Collaboration, 2008, will feature in the Masterpiece Pavilion, sponsored by RBC, at Fine Art Asia.

 Shuvinai Ashoona – Composition (Egg and Moon), 2009